 (3) Surface water monitoring for KPDES.

-(a) Monitoring of point source discharges under a KPDES permit shall be conducted in accordance with 40 CFR Parts 122, 123, and 434 and in accordance with the requirements of the KPDES permit.
+(a) Monitoring of point source discharges pursuant to a KPDES permit shall be conducted in accordance with 40 C.F.R.
+Parts 122, 123, and 434 and in accordance with the requirements of the KPDES permit.
 The permittee shall submit a copy of the KPDES monitoring results to the cabinet on the time schedule and in the format required by the KPDES permit.
 The permittee shall report all noncompliances with the KPDES permit to the cabinet in the manner required by the KPDES permit.

 (b) Compliance with KPDES monitoring requirements shall not relieve the permittee of the obligation to comply with other surface and groundwater monitoring requirements of this administrative regulation.
 (8 Ky.R.
 1567; Am.
 9 Ky.R.
 713; eff.
 1-6-1983; 11 Ky.R.
 1854; 12 Ky.R.
 197; eff.
 8-13-1985; 15 Ky.R.
 489; 1088; eff.
 12-13-1988; 44 Ky.R.
 652, 1352; eff.
 1-5-2018.)